Beclometasone inhaler

 If you need quick relief from asthma symptoms or breathing problems, use your ‘reliever’ medicine such as salbutamol or terbutaline.

-The usual dose is 1 or 2 puffs inhaled two times a day.
+The usual dose is 1 or 2 puffs inhaled twice a day.
 However, the dose of beclometasone will be different for different people depending on the severity of your symptoms and the strength of your inhaler.

 • Always take your beclometasone exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.